megoRU/YetAnotherSSHClient/README.md

 ## 🔒 Privacy

-This application does not collect, store, or transmit any user data.

-All operations are performed locally unless explicitly initiated by the user (e.g. SSH connection).
+This application does not collect, store, or transmit user data.
+All operations are performed locally unless explicitly initiated by the user (e.g. SSH connections).

+The application may send limited technical telemetry to our server for statistics, security, and abuse prevention:

+1. Operating system
+2. Application version
+3. Anonymous client identifier
+4. IP address

+The IP address is **hashed when stored in the database** and is not shared with third parties.
+The hashed IP address is used solely to detect and prevent attempts to manipulate application statistics and other forms of abuse.

+Telemetry does not contain SSH credentials, connection data, files, commands, or any other user content.

 ## 📄 License